gmofishsauce/yarc/doc/ISA.md

 The base acronym MV is used only for register to register moves.
 Instructions which involve memory are named LD (load) or ST (store).
 Instructions make only a single memory reference except for LDDW/STDW and LDOW/STOW which read a value from code stream for use as an address in addition to the load or store.
 Other instructions involving immediate values are grouped separately (below).

+These instructions refer to the general registers.
+The index registers are discussed separately (below).

 | Opcode | Mnemonic | Operands     | Notes |
 | :----- | :------: | :-------     | :---- |
 | 0xA0:RCW | mvr    | src, dst     | register to register move |